Gamescrash/Women-Celebrities-Image-Classification/README.md

 pip install jupyter
 ```

+**Training pipeline (high level)**
+1. Detect faces and require at least two eyes.
+2. Crop faces and save them under `model/dataset/cropped/`.
+3. Build features by stacking the raw 32×32 RGB image and its wavelet transform.
+4. Train and compare multiple classifiers.
+5. Export the best model and class mapping.

+**Artifacts**
+- `model/saved_model.pkl` is the exported classifier after training.
+- `model/class_dictionary.json` is the class mapping used during training and inference.

 **Notes**
+- The cropping step recreates `model/dataset/cropped/` and overwrites existing cropped images.
-- If the cascade paths are not resolved, verify the working directory or use absolute paths.
+- If cascade paths are not resolved, verify the working directory or use absolute paths.
 - Make sure you have the rights to use the dataset images; this material is intended for educational purposes only.